How to create 2D barcodes

 Output

-As you can see, IronBarcode throws an error if the input string provided is more than 361 numeric digits or 219 alphanumeric characters.
+IronBarcode throws an error if the input string exceeds 361 numeric digits or 219 alphanumeric characters.
+This validation ensures your barcodes remain scannable and compliant with the rMQR specification.

-Square grid with a central "bullseye" finder.
+Square grid with central "bullseye" finder.
 No quiet zone required.

 Mobile boarding passes (Apple Wallet), train tickets, and healthcare wristbands.

-• Screen Glare: Highly reflective phone screens can blind standard scanners without optimized illumination.
+• Screen Glare: Reflective phone screens can blind standard scanners.

-Square or Rectangular.
-Defined by a solid "L" border on two sides.
+Square or rectangular with solid "L" border on two sides.

 Electronics components, surgical instruments, and Direct Part Marking (DPM) on metal.

-• Quiet Zone: Strictly requires a 1-module white border.
-Graphics touching the edge will cause read failures.
+• Quiet Zone: Requires 1-module white border; edge graphics cause failures.

-• Contrast: Low contrast on shiny metal (DPM) often requires specialized lighting to read.
+• Contrast: Shiny metal (DPM) requires specialized lighting to read.

 Exactly 1x1 inch.
-Hexagonal dots with a central circular bullseye.
+Hexagonal dots with central circular bullseye.

 UPS Shipping labels and high-speed conveyor belt sorting.

-• Fixed Size: Cannot be shrunk to fit small items; must remain 1 inch tall.
+• Fixed Size: Cannot shrink below 1 inch tall.

-• Printer Quality: Low-resolution thermal printers often distort the hexagons, creating "aliasing" errors.
+• Printer Quality: Low-resolution thermal printers distort hexagons.

 Driver's Licenses (AAMVA), ID cards, and paper boarding passes.

-• Truncation: The code is wide; handheld scanners often miss the left/right edges ("Start/Stop" patterns).
+• Truncation: Handheld scanners often miss left/right edges.

-• Size Growth: The physical size grows significantly as you add more data.
+• Size Growth: Physical size increases significantly with more data.

 Square with three distinctive corner finder patterns.